spironan/spironan.github.io/aboutme.md

 ### Overview
 Hi!
 My name is Teck Lee.
 I'm currently a 3rd year undergraduate pursueing my degree in **Computer Science in Real-Time interactive Simulation** at Digipen Singapore and am Projected to Graduate May 2024.

+Currently Seeking a software engineer position for internship/fulltime starting from September 2023.

 ### Beliefs
 As a gamer I understand the impact this media can provide and wants to provide fun, memorable and exciting experiences to others!